truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

     valMod.addPxMaybe(theName, theVal);         //for css values who requires a unit valMod.stringify(theVal);                   //to string from object
     valMod.parse(theVal);                       //from string to object
+    valMod.getFormatedDate(inDate);				//Formats and return a javascript date to the iso format yyyy-mm-dd.

     // Is Empty, checks weather an object is empty (in every way that may be). isEmpty(obj);